abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

 ## Task 4: Data Factory Experience

-1. Select **Workloads** icon on the left of your screen.
+1. Select the **Workloads** icon on the left of your screen.
 A dialog with the list of Fabric experiences will open.
-The list of experiences includes Power BI, Data Factory, Industry Solutions, Real-Time Intelligence, Data Engineering, Data Science and Data Warehouse.
+The list of experiences includes Power BI, Data Factory, Industry Solutions, Real-Time Intelligence, Data Engineering, Data Science, and Data Warehouse.
 Let's explore.

     ![](../media/lab-02/image19.png)